olneyhymn/waiting-tables/content/about.md

             <h2>👥 Helping Your Church with Logistics and Administration</h2>
             <p>We will have episodes about buildings, bookkeeping, websites, security, advertising, volunteer scheduling, communications, sermon recording, and more.
 The podcast will feature interviews with church leaders about the ins-and-outs of their work, interviews with the creators of tools designed to help churches, and deep dives into church challenges and ways to solve them.
             </p>
             <p> Are you a pastor, church leader, volunteer coordinator, or just a member looking to serve more effectively?
 This biweekly podcast is for you.
-The first episode is coming soon, so sign up for our newsletter today, and we’ll notify you when it’s released.
             </p>
         </div>
         <div class="col-sm-4">